PARENTS

 Steve and Mary Chambers, Friends of All Saints Catholic Academy

-“We support Bishop Marshall because we recognize the importance of faith-based instruction in our community.
+“We support All Saints because we recognize the importance of faith-based instruction in our community.
 Students learn to work hard in a structured environment while respecting others, and understanding the value of Christian principles.”

 Justin and Hope Schneir, Friends of All Saints Catholic Academy